aldojs/aldo/README.md

 app.set('db', mongoose)
 ```

-To set a per request private properties, you may use `.bind(key, getter)`.
-This method takes a field name, and a function to be used as a `lazy` getter of the field value.
+To set per request lazy properties, you may use `.bind(key, fn)`.
+This method takes a field name, and a function to be used as a `factory` of the field value.

 ```js
 app.bind('session', () => new Session(options))